CraftySalamander/RTS_Overlay/Readme.md

         * You can add a single civilization or put several in an array (e.g. ["English", "Chinese"]).
     * You must also specify the population count in the "population_count" field of each step.
         * Use -1 if it is irrelevant for this step of the build order.
-* In the *Match Data panel*:
-    * The icon of your ranking class (e.g. *Gold II*) is indicated for ranked games.
-    * The player ID and colors are currently not available.

 StarCraft II (SC2)